14all-agency/shopify-llms-txt-directory/https-glasspolishshop-com.md

 - [Glass Restoration Kits | DIY & Professional Scratch Removal Solutions](https://glasspolishshop.com/collections/glass-restoration-kits): Explore our range of DIY and professional glass restoration kits.
 Remove scratches, polish glass, and restore clarity with easy-to-use, all-in-one repair kits.
   Updated: 2025-10-08T11:24:45Z
   Total Products: 13
-- [Plastic, Acrylic Restoration kits | Plastic Polishing Kits](https://glasspolishshop.com/collections/plastic-acrylic-restoration): Plastic, Acrylic Polishing kits, use our plastics, acrylic restoration products to polish and remove stains, scratches, scuffs, haziness, and discolouration from plastic and acrylic surfaces.
-Restore it to a beautiful new looking finish.
-  Updated: 2025-10-07T11:25:03Z
-  Total Products: 19
 - [Metal Polishing Kits | Stainless Steel Polishing Kits](https://glasspolishshop.com/collections/metal-polishing-kits): Metal and Stainless Steel Polishing kits with Advanced Metal Polish Compound that cleans, shines and protects the surface, kits can be used by hand, with an electric drill or polisher.
   Updated: 2025-10-04T00:05:18Z
   Total Products: 3